Europe mulls finishing football season at end of year

 Ceferin said he opposed the idea of playing games in empty stadiums and would prefer to wait out the pandemic.

-He also hinted that some big teams appeared ready to delay the start of next season in ordered to finish out this one.
+He also hinted that some big teams appeared ready to delay the start of next season in order to finish out this one.

 “There is also a proposal to end this season at the beginning of the next one and then start the next one a little later,” Ceferin said.